- As low as $207/Night

 - Keep noise to a minimum after 9 pm.
 There is a noise ordinance between 9:00 pm and 8:00 am.

 - Any type of event must be approved beforehand (typically not an issue, we just like to know).
-Also, huge gatherings, such as weddings and get-togethers, are prohibited unless specifically approved by the City.
+Also, sizable gatherings, such as weddings and get-togethers, are prohibited unless specifically approved by the City.

 - No family pets allowed without permission.
 If there is a pet on premise without permission, you will be charged $300 minimum.